 Outside playtime continues to be important-why?
 Time spent outside means more time being active, while time spent inside by a child means more sedentary play like TV watching, which can directly affect being overweight in children.
 So, what are you waiting for?
 Go out and play!
 And leave the stroller at home!
 See Kids at Play – the Many Benefits.

 Beginning in your child’s second year of life, he isn’t growing as quickly, so he doesn’t need as much fat.
 Now is the time to make the switch from whole milk to 2%, 1% or even skim milk.
-Don’t worry – the only difference in these milks is their fat content!
-And your preschooler is getting fat from other sources, hopefully mostly from heart-healthy vegetable fat like avocado, olive or canola oil.
+Don’t worry – the only difference in these kinds of milk is their fat content!
+And your preschooler is getting fat from other sources, hopefully mostly from heart-healthy vegetable fat like avocado (great on toast), olive or canola oil.

 We help grow healthy kids, families and communities to create healthier generations!Learn More